 In order to reach the fallopian tubes, surgeons enter the body through the abdomen using laparoscopic surgery — a minimally invasive technique performed with very tiny incisions in the abdomen.

 While this technique is feasible, some doctors caution against salpingotomy because few surgeons have extensive experience with making incisions in fallopian tubes.
 If surgeons pull too hard on the device to remove it, it can fracture, leaving small fragments in the tubes.

 During hysterectomy, surgeons remove the uterus, fallopian tubes and cervix.
 Some surgeons maintain that this minimizes the risk of leaving fragments in the body.

 Surgeons can choose to perform hysterectomies laparoscopically through the abdomen or through the vagina.
 Many surgeons use robotic surgery because these machines can help them make more precise cuts.
 Others choose a more traditional approach to laparoscopic surgery without a robot.

 Laparoscopic surgeries are minimally invasive and allow for quicker healing times and less blood loss.

 Some surgeons choose to use a power morcellator when performing a hysterectomy to chop up the uterus and vacuum it out of the abdominal cavity.
 While power morcellation requires less cutting and theoretically allows a woman to recover from the surgery faster, it may also spread undiagnosed uterine cancer in the body.
-In addition, some women have reported that their doctor morcellated the uterus with coils still in the fallopian tubes, spraying bits of metal and PET fibers into the abdomen.
+In addition, some women have reported that their doctor morcellated the uterus with coils still in the fallopian tubes, spraying bits of metal and plastic fibers into the abdomen.

 Hysterectomies may also cause additional health problems in the future.
 For example, pelvic organ prolapse and incontinence are both issues that can occur after hysterectomy.
 Without the uterus to provide a barrier for organs, they may sink into the vagina.

 To treat prolapse a number of surgeons recommend using transvaginal mesh — another device that can cause problems such as pelvic pain, infections, and several other severe complications.